campaign-layer/origin-sdk/README.md

 ## Auth

-The Auth class is the entry point for authenticating users with the Camp SDK.
+The Auth class is the entry point for authenticating users with the Origin SDK.
 It requires a clientId to be instantiated.

 **Note: The Auth class is only to be used on the client side.**

 ### Constructor

 - `clientId` - The client ID of your app.
-This is required to authenticate users with the Camp SDK.
+This is required to authenticate users with the Origin SDK.
 - `redirectUri` - The URI to redirect to after the user completes oauth for any of the socials.
 Defaults to `window.location.href`.
   The `redirectUri` can also be an object with the following optional properties:
   - `twitter` - The URI to redirect to after the user completes oauth for Twitter.